rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-tips-and-how-tos.md

-higher-flavor servers (for example, General Purpose and work-optimized) only when you need them, and when you don't need them, you can scale back down to lower-flavor servers (for example, first-generation and Standard)&mdash;or keep the higher-flavor servers and just scale back how many servers are in your group.
+higher-flavor servers (for example, General Purpose and work-optimized) only when you need them, and when you don't need them, you can scale back down to lower-flavor servers (for example, first-generation and Standard) - or keep the higher-flavor servers and just scale back how many servers are in your group.

 When you're ready to set up your scaling system to resize servers